Yes. Postgraduate loans and professional and career development loans are available to you.

 Professional and career development loans (PCDLs)

 PCDLs allow you to borrow between £300 and £10,000 to help you pay for your course and training.
-The bank loans are offered at a reduce interest rate and the government pays the interest while you’re studying.
+The bank loans are offered at a reduced interest rate and the government pays the interest while you’re studying.

 Find out more about professional and career development loans.